sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
 * localRepresentation - *Object* *optional*.
 The *[localRepresentation](#localRepresentation)* object defines the representation for the attribute.
-* minOccurs - *Number* *optional*.
+* minOccurs - *Integer* *optional*.
 The (non-negative) minOccurs attribute indicates the minimum number of times this metadata attribute must occur within its parent object.
 If missing than there is no lower limit on its occurrences.
+The default is 1.
-* maxOccurs - *Number* *optional*.
-The maxOccurs attribute (which is greater than 1) indicates the maximum number of times this metadata attribute can occur within its parent object.
-If missing than there is no upper limit on its occurrences.
-Implementers should note that that in SDMX-ML an "UnboundedCodeType" is used for that purpose.
+* maxOccurs - *Integer*/*String* *optional*.
+The maxOccurs attribute (which - when a number - is greater than 0) indicates the maximum number of times this metadata attribute can occur within its parent object.
+If set to the string "unbounded" than there is no upper limit on its occurrences.
+The default is 1.
 * isPresentational - *Boolean* *optional*.
 The isPresentational attribute indicates whether the metadata attribute should allow for a value.
 A value of true, meaning the metadata attribute is presentational means that the attribute only contains child metadata attributes, and does not contain a value.
 If this attribute is not set to true, and a representation (coded or uncoded) is not defined, then the representation of the metadata attribute will be inherited from the concept from which it takes its identity.
 The default is false.
 * metadataAttributes - *Array* *optional*.
 The *[metadataAttribute](#metadataattribute)* object defines the a child metadata attribute.
 *